 Osos del Cañon statue area The Osos del Cañon statue by sculptor Reynaldo Rivera was installed in 1995 in the southeast corner of BCW, and visitors are naturally drawn to observe this piece of public art.
 The OSD proposes improving the area surrounding the statue as it is a primary destination at BCOS.
-This project would include the revegetation of unsustainable or redundant trails and maintenance on others, installing a bench and shade structure near the statue, and improving the access point from Tramway to include a chicane and trailhead signage.
-A chicane is a serpentine-style entrance to the trail system designed to permit allowable users passage while preventing motorized vehicles.
+This project would include the revegetating unsustainable or redundant trails and maintenance on others, and improving the access point from Tramway to include a chicane and trailhead signage.
+A chicane is a serpentinestyle entrance to the trail system designed to permit allowable users passage while preventing motorized vehicles.